Guidelines for Preparing Visuals for PES Presentations

 - Use only essential information which supports your statements; for example, do not project all the statistics you are using.
 Pick only the key ones.

 - Experiment with a variety of layouts to determine the most effective ones.
-Remember that people retain information best through a picture or a chart than words.
+Remember that people retain information best through a picture or a chart rather than words.

 - Consider audience size.
 Visuals must be prepared properly so that they are clear to even those at the back of a large room.